sbarili/Barili_CSCS2270_FinalProject/README.md

-CSCI 2270 -- Recitation 9 -- Final Project Phase 1
+//CSCI 2270 -- Recitation 9 -- Final Project Phase 1
-I will be the only person working in this project in from my recitation.
-For this project, I would like to implement a k-ary tree to manage the inventory system of a bookstore.
-This could also be done using a hash table, but I'm slightly less comfortable with this structure, I'd like some feedback as to which would be better for this project.
-Each book is in a genre section at the bookstore (Fiction, Philosophy, Science, Religion, Travel, etc), and books that are in the same genre section would be siblings in the tree structure.
-The 'book' will be added to the tree as a struct with a value for the title, inventory number, and genre name, plus pointers to connect to other book nodes in the tree.
-The first child->siblings will be implemented using a linked list and pointers; this way, memory allocation can be dynamic.
-I was also toying with the idea of using vectors for the sibling structure.
-The methods would include building the tree, traversing the tree to search for a title and printing which genre section it's in, purchasing a book (updating the inventory), deleting a book from inventory, adding a book to the inventory, printing all of the books in one genre section at the book store, deleting the entire tree, etc.  I haven't come up with all of the methods yet but I don;t think I'll have trouble coming up with ten.
+//SUMMARY
+/*
+For my final project, I will be updating a bookstore's inventory, storing books with the same genre in different indexes in the hash table; for genres that contain more than one book, the books will be stored as nodes in a binary search tree.
+Basically, it's a hashtable where every index of the hash has a BST filled with books.
+The hashtable is built initially when the program is run; an instance of the bookstore class is created, which initializes an empty hashtable of structs "BookNode", and a .txt file with the book data is read in.
+This data is used to create the hashtable with all of its BST's, and it is built by BookNode until the end of the file.
+After the Hashtable is created, a menu displays, where the user can make various requests of the program, including printing the entire inventory of the bookstore, buying a book, searching for a book, and deleting a book from the inventory.
+*/

+//HOW TO RUN
+/*
+After opening the project (terminal or codeblocks), the user will be prompted with a menu.
+The user can just choose various menu options until exiting the program.
+*/

+//SYSTEM REQUIREMENTS
+/*
+program written for linux
+*/

+//OPEN ISSUES/BUGS
+/*
+invalid menu options in soe cases may cause a segmentation fault or endless loop.
+I attempted to eliminate most edge cases but I'm not sure if I got all of them
+*/